gryps-io/gryps-tech-interview/README.md

     B) Write an integration test for this
 4) Write a function called filter_string(list_of_strings, regex_filter).
 The function should return all items in list_of_strings that match regex_filter.
     A) Write a unit test for this
-5) Write a class with the following functions:
+5) Write a class with the following functions `basic_class.py`:
     A) Insert(item): Insert the item into the class storage container.
 Should it have a return value?
     B) Retrieve(<something>): Retrieve an item from the class by some mechanism
     C) Check(item): Check if an item is already in the object
     D) Size(): Return the number of items in the object
     E) Write a unit test for the class
     F) Discuss the performance of the class and whether anything could be more efficient